any-docs/css/content/reference/properties/container-type/index.md

 ## Description

 Container queries allow you to selectively apply styles inside a container based on conditional queries performed on the container.
-The {{cssxref("@container")}} at-rule is used to specify the tests performed on a container, and the rules that will apply to the container's contents if the query returns `true`.
+The `@container` at-rule is used to specify the tests performed on a container, and the rules that will apply to the container's contents if the query returns `true`.

 The container query tests are only performed on elements with a `container-type` property, which defines the elements as a size or scroll-state container, or both.